StreamersThe Undertaker

 Cheeks: Jungle cock eyes (optional)

-The fly sinks slowly and maintains good silhouette in the water column.
+Pro Tips: The fly sinks slowly and maintains good silhouette in the water column.
 The peacock herl body creates subtle iridescence that attracts fish, while the fluorescent butt provides a trigger point.
-The contrast between dark body and bright tail is especially visible to fish looking up toward the surface.